-- 1. Answer all the questions in the question paper

-- 2. Answer ALL of the questions in the test book.
+- 1. Answer all the questions in the question paper - 2.
+Write or type yours answers, however you have to draw the diagrams - 3.
+Work neatly and submit final answer sheet to jwilliamson@uj.ac.za. - 4.
+Read your questions carefully and do not commit plagiarism. - 5.
+Good Luck

-- 3. Work neatly.

-- 4. Read your questions carefully.

-- 5. Good Luck